gamesbook/protograf/docs/source/examples/various.rst

                    radii_length=0.3,
                    radii_offset=2.2)

-            Here the setting of various ``radii_`` properties allows the marks to be generated.
+            Here the setting of various *radii_* properties allows the marks to be generated.

-            Of interest is the use of the ``steps()`` command to create the list of angles needed to specify where the radii are to be drawn.
+            Of interest is the use of the :ref:`steps() <steps-function>` function to create the list of angles needed to specify where the offset radii used for the hours are to be drawn.

 ----------- ------------------------------------------------------------------
 Screenshot  .. image:: images/various/clock.png